How to Seal Glass in Window Frame

 Properly sealed windows are the unsung heroes of a home, working tirelessly to maintain energy efficiency, prevent moisture damage, and uphold the structural integrity of your living space.

-3 Types of Window Sealants
+3 Types Sealant for Glass Window

 1. Silicone Caulk – Renowned for its versatility and durability, silicone caulk adheres well to both glass and window frames.
 It’s a popular choice for both interior and exterior applications.